Trip Ideas Home

 Kayaking experiences can be enjoyed via a guided tour or on a self-guided paddling excursion.
 Either way, the kayak outfitter can brief you on recommended routes, manageable currents, and how you can help preserve and protect Hawaii's ocean resources and coral reef system.

 Kailua Bay and Kamakahonu Beach.
-The small, sandy beach that fronts the King Kamehameha Kona Beach Hotel is a perfect place to launch your kayak.
-Because the bay is protected by the harbor, the water here is especially calm and teeming with ocean life.
+The small, sandy beach that fronts the Courtyard King Kamehameha's Kona Beach Hotel is a nice place to launch kayaks.
+The water here is especially calm and the surroundings are historic and scenic.
 It's easy to get to and great for all skill levels.
 Alii Dr., next to Kailua Pier, Kailua-Kona, HI, 96740.

 Oneo Bay.
 Oneo Bay is usually quite a placid place to kayak.
 It's easy to get to and great for all skill levels.
 If you can't find parking along the road, there's a lot across the street near the farmers market.
 Alii Dr., Kailua-Kona, HI, 96740.

 Hilo Bay.
-Hilo Bay is a favorite kayak spot, and the best place to put in is at Reeds Bay Beach Park.
-Most afternoons you can share the bay with local paddling clubs.
+This is a favorite kayak spot, and the best place to put in is at Reeds Bay Beach Park.
+Parking is plentiful and free at the bayfront.
+Most afternoons you'll share the bay with local paddling clubs.
 Stay inside the breakwater unless the ocean is calm (or you're feeling unusually adventurous).
 Conditions range from extremely calm to quite choppy.
-Banyan Way and Banyan Dr., 1 mi from downtown Hilo, HI, 96720.
+Banyan Way and Banyan Dr., 1 mile from downtown Hilo, Hilo, HI, 96720.

 Equipment, Lessons and Tours